Comparison with Other Tools¶

 # django-auto-prefetch is configured at the model level, not in middleware

-Note: With both tools active, django-query-doctor will not report N+1 issues on ForeignKey relationships that django-auto-prefetch has already resolved.
+Note: With both tools active, django-query-doctor will not report N+1 issues on ForeignKey/OneToOne relationships that django-auto-prefetch has already resolved.
 You will still see reports for M2M relationships and other issue categories.

 Summary Table¶